williamw520/jsoda/README.md

 #### Query vs Scan

 DynamoDB has a limited index-based *query* capability since it has only one or two indexes.
 Querying DynamoDB table often results in a *scan* of all the objects.
 DynamoDB only supports index-based *query* when the hashKey and rangeKey are involved in the condition.
 See the DynamoDB documentation for detail.

-## Data Generators and Cleansers
+## Data Handlers

-There are convenient annotations that can automatically generate data to fill in the fields when an object is stored.
+There are convenient annotations that can automatically generate data or cleanse the data in the fields when an object is stored.

-@ModifiedTime
-:   Fill a Date field with the current time whenever the object is saved.

-@DefaultGUID
+Check JavaDoc and BuiltinFunc.java for implementation detail.

+@AbsValue.
+Convert field value to its absolute value.

+@CeilValue.
+Convert field value to its ceil value.

-:   Generate GUID for the field at saving time if the field is not filled in.
+@DefaultGUID.
+Generate GUID for the field at saving time if the field is not filled in.

-@DefaultComposite
-:   Concatenate data from several fields and put result in the field if it's not filled in.
+@DefaultComposite.
+Stage 2 data handlers that concatenates data from several fields and put result in the field if it's not filled in.

+@FloorValue.
+Convert field value to its floor value.

+@MaxValue.
+Set the max value of a field.

+@MinValue.
+Set the min value of a field.

+@ModifiedTime.
+Fill a Date field with the current time whenever the object is saved.

+@RemoveAlphaDigits.
+Remove all the digits or non-digits of a String field.

+@RemoveChar.
+Remove all chars contained in a String field.

+@ToLower.
+Convert field to lower case.

+@ToUpper.
+Convert field to upper case.

+@Trim.
+Trim the leading and trailing space of a String field.

 ## Validation

-TBA
+Since SimpleDB and DynamoDB have little restriction on the data stored, it's important to catch data error before they are stored.
+Jsoda provides a rich set of built-in data validation annotations to help you validate data objects in a declarative fashion.

+Simply add a validation annotation to a field to add the validation rule.
+Mupltiple annotations can apply to one field.
+The validations are checked in the pre-storing steps.

+Check JavaDoc and BuiltinFunc.java for implementation detail.

+@Contains.
+Ensure a String field contains a substring.

+@EmailMatch.
+Ensure a String field matches an email regex pattern.

+@EndsWith.
+Ensure a String field ends with a substring.

+@MaskMatch.
+Ensure a String field matches a mask expression. e.g. @MaskMatch( pattern = "(###) ###-####" ) for matching phone numbers.

+@MaxSize.
+Ensure the the max size of a number or String field.

+@MinSize.
+Ensure the the min size of a number or String field.

+@NotContains.
+Ensure a String field doesn't contain a substring.

+@OneOf.
+Ensure a String field has one of the value choices.

+@RegexMatch.
+Ensure a String field matches the regex pattern.

+@Required.
+Ensure a field is not null.

+@StartsWith.
+Ensure a String field starts with the substring.

+## User-Defined Annotation for Data Handler and Validation

+In addition to the built-in annotations for data handler and validation, you can define your own annotation.
+See Sample4.java for detail.

 ## Caching